vladimirantigua/Sorting-Visualizaiton-Algorithm---Homework-7-Benjamin-Vladimir/README.md

-# Sorting-Visualizaiton-Algorithm---Homework-7-CS6017-Benjamin-Vladimir
+# Sorting-Visualization-Algorithm---Homework-7-CS6017- Group-Project-with-Benjamin-and-Vladimir
-Algorithm Visualization Use D3 to visualize a Sorting Algorithm.
+Algorithm Visualization Using D3 to Visualize a Sorting Algorithm.